sarojthapa2019/springbatchjobjpa/Documentation/document.md

 Restful Api is implemented to activate the batch job.

 ### Database
 I have used Hibernate for data persistence.
-All the csv data are
+All the csv data are persisted into mysql using Hibernate Api.
+### CSV file location
+Inside the resources folder.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTIyNjQ5MTUwNF19
+eyJoaXN0b3J5IjpbLTE0MDUwNzYwMV19
 -->